2018–2019 Gaza border protests: Background

-In 2005, Israel withdrew its forces from the Gaza Strip and allowed the Palestinian authority to take control.
+In 2005, Israel withdrew its forces from Gaza and allowed the Palestinian authority to take control.
 Despite the withdrawal, Israel still maintains direct external control over everyday life in Gaza, such as the territory's air and maritime space, most of its land crossings, electricity and water supply and other utilities.
 According to Human Rights Watch (HRW), Palestinians in Gaza still remain protected persons under the articles of the Geneva Conventions.

-Following the Battle of Gaza in 2007, Hamas took full control over the strip and expelled its rival and current ruler of the West Bank, Fatah.
-The takeover by Hamas led Israel and Egypt to impose a land, air and sea blockade on the Gaza Strip.
-The blockade has had disastrous effects on Gaza's population.
+Following the 2006 Palestinian election and the subsequent Battle of Gaza in 2007, Hamas took full control over Gaza and expelled its rival and then-ruler of the West Bank, Fatah.
+The takeover by Hamas led Israel and Egypt to impose a land, air and sea blockade on Gaza.
+Gaza's economy has shriveled as a result, and many people in the territory do not have access to basic necessities.
+Hamas has also been accused of frequently diverting portions of the international aid Gaza receives to its wars against Israel rather than the civilian population.

-After the 2014 Gaza war, the humanitarian situation in Gaza worsened.
-Hamas struggled to manage civil life in Gaza, and the new leadership under Yahya Sinwar hoped to get the Fatah-led Palestinian Authority to take control of Gaza's civil issues, through the 2017 Fatah–Hamas Agreement, but the agreement failed.
-According to Israeli journalist Amos Harel, Hamas, which failed to lift the blockade for years, sought to use the demonstrations as a means to get out its strategical crisis, as it found armed conflict with Israel to be ineffective.
+As a result of numerous wars between Hamas and Israel, particularly the 2014 Gaza war, the humanitarian situation in Gaza worsened.
+The new leadership under Yahya Sinwar hoped to get the Fatah-led Palestinian Authority to take control of Gaza's civilian affairs through the 2017 Fatah–Hamas Agreement, which was ultimately unsuccessful.
+According to Israeli journalist Amos Harel, Hamas, which failed to lift the blockade for years, sought to use the demonstrations as a means to get out its strategic crisis, as it found armed conflict with Israel to be ineffective.

 The principal demand of the protests was the right of return for Palestinian refugees and their descendants to present-day Israel.
 A majority of Gaza's population consists of refugees from the 1948 Palestine War and their descendants.
-Israel rejected any right of return, fearing that Jews would become a minority in Israel if too many Palestinians returned.
+Israel rejects any right of return, fearing that Jews would become a minority in Israel if too many Palestinians returned.

 Gaza's "no-go zone" and border barrier

-In late 2005, after the Israeli disengagement from Gaza, the Israeli military imposed a "no-go zone" on the interior side of the Israel-Gaza border in response to rocket fire from Gaza falling on Israeli towns.
-This zone restricts Palestinians from entering "about 17 percent of Gaza's territory, including a third of its agricultural lands", according to HRW.
+In late 2005, after the Israeli disengagement from Gaza, the Israeli military imposed a "no-go zone" on the interior side of the Gaza–Israel border in response to rocket fire from Gaza falling on Israeli towns.
+In 2023, this zone was around 300 meters wide.
 According to the Israel Defense Force (IDF), this is done "to prevent the concealment of improvised explosives and to disrupt and prevent the use of the area for destructive purposes."

 The border fence between Gaza and Israel (the separation barrier) is composed of a crude barbed-wire barrier, a brief gap, and then a 10 feet high "smart fence" with sensors to detect infiltrators.
 A crowd surging towards the fence could cross the fence in some 30 seconds, according to one of the contractors who built it.